 With covering around 27% of websites, WordPress is the clear market leader, with over 50 percent market share.
 Joomla and Drupal are next behind WordPress with around 6 and 5 percent market share respectively.

 All three Content Management Systems are open-source and free to download and use.
 Each is different with its own array of features, capabilities, and customization support.
 They have a lot of common features, but also have their pros and cons.
-In this article, we have done a WordPress vs Joomla vs Drupal comparison of various factors.
+Here at Tempaltetoaster website maker, we have done a WordPress vs Joomla vs Drupal comparison of various factors.
 You are sure to figure out in the end that just one of these fits best for your requirements.

 WordPress vs Joomla vs Drupal Comparison Chart